 Saving up for a deposit for your first home has always been a bit of a challenge, hasn’t it?

 But now, with new statistics revealing that the average length of time for someone in the UK to save up for a deposit for a house is an amazing ten years (or 15 in London), many people are now faced with the prospect of having to live with their parents until they’re at least 30.

 What exactly is co-ownership?

 Co-ownership has actually been around for quite a few years and has helped thousands of people get onto the property ladder.
 It simply means that you buy a share of a house and co-ownership buys the rest, so you’re only paying the mortgage on your proportion.

 Co-ownership is a really affordable way of buying a house.
 You will pay your mortgage on the portion that you own and then pay rent on the other part.
 Rent is charged at 2.5% of the value of the Co-ownership share of your home e.g. if your home is valued at £120,000 and you own 50% the annual rent is £1,500 or £125 per month.

-If you saw a house you wanted to buy at £120,000 – normally you would need a 10% deposit (£12,000) and your repayments on a 35 year mortgage would be £367 / month (on a 2.18% deal).
+Say you see a house you wanted to buy at £120,000.
+Normally you’d need a 10% deposit (£12,000) and your repayments on a 35-year mortgage would be £367 per month (on a 2.18% deal).